 This is the more traditional way of setting up a business and it still works for many companies.
 You will find a space that offers commercial offices and agree on a rental contract with the commercial landlord.
-Usually, in this case, everything then is down to you – managing the utilities, looking after the premise and even sorting out all of the office furniture.
+Usually, in this case, everything then is down to you – managing the utilities, looking after the premises and even sorting out all the office furniture.

 - Control – As you are renting just the office space, you remain in charge of how it is decorated, the office layout etc. This can be important if you want an office that includes company branding

 - Long Term – Often these rental agreements are long-term, generally with a minimum of 36 months.
 So you can feel confident that your business will be run from the same premises for a set amount of time.

 - Not Very Flexible – On the opposite side of the coin to having a long term contract, it also means you are committed to staying there.
 You can’t change your mind or move premises without a possible penalty for breaking your lease agreement.
 This also means you will be unable to upsize or downsize your space, leaving little room to grow the business.

 - Hard Work – As you’re renting the office space alone, you have the hard work of getting the office ready to go.
 You need to source all the equipment, arrange things like the internet to be connected and get everything good to go in time for opening.

 - Cost – The monthly cost of leasehold premises can be affordable, especially if you are signed in to lengthy fixed contracts.
 However, you have to remember that you’ll have a number of initial outlay costs for setting up the office, such as sourcing furniture etc.